theopn/theovim/README.md

 ## Usage

 - `:TheovimHelp` contains all the custom commands and shortcuts
-- `:TheovimUpdate` updates the latest changes to Theovim by pulling the changes in `~/.theovim/` directory and run `:PackerSync`
+- `:TheovimUpdate` updates the latest changes to Theovim by pulling the changes and running update utilities
 - `:TheovimInfo` shows the current version and information about the Neovim/Theovim - TODO